Dane Allan Smith: Author

-Smith curated and expanded the Visual Effects Society Handbook Volume 3 ,as an Editor, wrote contributing content, and curated contributors to The Virtual Production Field Guide V02.
-He is currently editing a special edition of the VES Handbook, dedicated entirely to Virtual Production.
+In 2002 Smith was invited to curate and expand the Visual Effects Society Handbook Volume 3, wrote contributing content as part of subject matter experts as part of his remit as The Virtual Production Field Guide V02 took shape.
+Spring 2023 saw a special edition of the VES Handbook, dedicated entirely to Virtual Production publish as part of the effort to document this evolving process.